Lynx (comics): Ghost Dragons

-Subsequently, she spent time as a mercenary, but eventually returned to Gotham and resumed control of the Ghost Dragons.
-When Gotham was declared a No Man’s Land the Ghost Dragons controlled a part of the city, and they held it for much of the No Man's Land period.
-Eventually, Lynx was approached by Batman, who recruited her in stopping a man who selling Gotham children as slaves.
-The alliance did not continue afterwards, and once Gotham was reopened, Lynx returned to her criminal life.
+When Gotham is declared a No Man's Land, the Ghost Dragons controlled a part of the city.
+Eventually, Lynx is approached by Batman, who works with her to stop a child slavery operation.

-During the "Batman: War Crimes" storyline, Lynx attempted to expand Ghost Dragon territory, and came into conflict with Batgirl (Cassandra Cain).
-When Lynx proved unable to best Batgirl in combat, one of her Ghost Dragon gang members attempted to interfere in the fight, accidentally killing her as she struggled with Batgirl.
+During the "Batman: War Crimes" storyline, Lynx attempts to expand the Ghost Dragons' territory, and came into conflict with Batgirl (Cassandra Cain).
+When Lynx proves unable to best Batgirl in combat, one of the Ghost Dragon members attempts to interfere in the fight, accidentally killing Lynx.

-During the "One Year Later" storyline, Lynx is resurrected by members of the League of Assassins, only to be killed again by Batgirl soon after.
+During the "One Year Later" storyline, Lynx is resurrected by members of the League of Assassins, only to be killed by Batgirl soon after.